Beat the Heat in Madrid: 9 ways to cool off like a local this summer

 If there’s one thing nearly everyone in Madrid can agree on these days, it’s this…

-And in a country where a lot of houses don’t have air conditioning, and where the price of electricity is constantly rising, this is more than a minor problem.
+And in a country where many houses don’t have air conditioning, and where the price of electricity is constantly rising, this is more than a minor problem.

 Every summer, like clockwork, the temperature rises and local residents – seemingly – are shocked.